pyamg.aggregation#

 Parameters:

-Number of seeds or clusters expected (default: C.shape[0] / 10)
+Number of aggregates or clusters expected (default: C.shape[0] / 10)

 Returns:

-array of Cpts, i.e., Cpts[i] = root node of aggregate i
+Array of centers or Cpts, i.e., centers[i] = root node of aggregate i.

 See also